Dulene

 Dulene (Дулене) is a village in Pivara municipality in Kragujevac city district in the Šumadija District of central Serbia.

-It has a population of 218.
+According to the 2022 census, the village has a population of 68 people.
+In 2011, it had 218 people.

 History

 The first families settled in Dulene in the late 18th and early 19th centuries.
-After the Second Serbian Uprising, Dulene administratively belongs to Levаč.
+After the Second Serbian Uprising, Dulene administratively belongs to Levač.